 PROTEIN IS THE VITAL NUTRIENT THAT GIVES YOU A BOOST.

-Eating a sufficient amount of protein provides your body with specific hormones, including growth and insulin hormone.
+Eating a sufficient amount of protein provides your body with specific hormones, including growth and insulin hormones.
 According to research, eating protein reduces levels of a hunger hormone and helps you feel full.

 4. Get Enough Sleep to Balance your hormones Naturally at home

-For maintaining a healthy level of hormones, you need to take enough sleep.
+For maintaining a healthy level of hormones, you need to get enough sleep.